top of page

 Wet (Effusive) FIP Symptoms

 This form progresses quickly and is easier to recognize.
+Signs include:

 Many kittens appear to “suddenly crash” at this stage.